“The transformative effects of AI” – London Business Matters (London Chamber of Commerce & Industry)

 Later today, my colleague Mark Boleat will address this gathering on the importance of international partnerships and how we can work together to meet those challenges.
 We have made great strides in securing international partnerships to foster shared intelligence and prosperity in this space – and we are grateful to have Cyrus Vance joining us later, and we are grateful for his continued support for initiatives such as the Global Cyber Alliance.

-But we also believe that there is an exciting ocyberpportunity here to harness the burgeoning tech expertise in the UK.
+But we also believe that there is an exciting opportunity here to harness the burgeoning tech expertise in the UK.
 Our dominance of our more traditional financial services markets, markets which provide amazing access to both finance and services, talent and data, could enable us to create something new and secure not only for our digital way of life, but increase our general economic prosperity too.
 We have in the past discussed the important role that insurance and reinsurance can play in making this risk ‘normal’.

 And of course – that knowledge and expertise here in the City also includes our own Police force – the national lead for economic crime – and we are fortunate to have them join us today as well, and to have the Commissioner, Ian Dyson, speaking.
-Only by working in partnership with our Police and security forces can we begin to build a prosperous City which is secure, confident in its own abilities, and ready to meet the challenges of the 21st century. cyber_cover
+Only by working in partnership with our Police and security forces can we begin to build a prosperous City which is secure, confident in its own abilities, and ready to meet the challenges of the 21st century.

 There is a saying that “the opposite of danger is taking risks”.
 In the cyber space I believe that is truer than ever, and I hope that today’s conference suggests some of the technical and financial risks we need to take, from using distributed ledgers and blockchains for added, rather than reduced, security, or a Cyber Re, similar to Pool Re, for national resilience.